 In the face of daily pain and physical limitations, it is hard to stay positive.
 But it’s so important not to be defeated.
 Try consciously to create happy memories, such as social events with friends, dates with your partner or just sitting in the garden with a cup of tea.
 Then draw on these moments when times are tough.
 It’s a difficult journey, but it is yours to lead.

-ActiFlex™ contains high quantities of Vitamins C & D, Calcium, Selenium and Zinc, along with 10 other potent ingredients, each chosen to help with joint, bone & muscle health, inflammation and energy levels.
-It is made in England, free from ‘nasties’ and is vegetarian friendly.
+ActiFlex™ Joint Care contains high quantities of Vitamins C & D, Calcium, Selenium and Zinc, along with 10 other potent ingredients.
+It is made in England, free from ‘nasties’ and vegetarian friendly.